-Why Use a WordPress Store Plugin?
+Why Use a WordPress eCommerce Plugin for Your Online Store

-In other words, WordPress eCommerce plugins make the switch from blog to online store a cinch.
+In other words, WordPress eCommerce plugins make the switch from blog to the online store a cinch.
 There are a number to choose from and each has its own benefits, so let’s take a look at your options.

 WordPress eCommerce Plugin Comparison

 Easy Digital Downloads (EDD) is yet another robust WordPress plugin offering full eCommerce functionality.
 As you can tell by the name, there’s a bigger focus on selling digital products than physical ones.
-As such, its options and add-ons are geared towards advanced digital product sales.
+As such, its options and add-ons are geared toward advanced digital product sales.

 What’s the Best WordPress eCommerce Plugin for You?